Seller’s Guide: How to Sell Your Home

 Assess Your Home Equity

-Your home’s equity is crucial to selling your home.
+Another home selling tip is to review the equity you have in your home.
 Equity is how much of your home you have paid off.
 For example, if you put down a 20% payment on a home, you already have 20% home equity.

 While there’s no requirement to hold equity in your home, more equity allows you to lower your home’s listing price and upsize to a larger home.
 U.S. homeowners today benefit from record home equity, averaging $300,000.